 Determine the winner by conferring with the bidders, using methodologies for analyzing the offers, and obtaining independent estimates to ensure that the bids are within the typical range.
 It does not harm to seek the views of specialists in the fields you are contracting in.

 There are additional analytical methods available.
 Advertising is a great approach to ensure that you cast the largest net possible, allowing you to evaluate all potential bids.
-Then, procurement discussions will be required to tailor the final contracts to your specifications and those of the contractor.
+Then, procurement discussions will be required to tailor the final contracts to your specifications and the contractor's.
 Use a purchase order to document the price, quantity, delivery window, and payment conditions for the goods/services you order.
 This agreement is legally binding and ensures that you and your vendor are on the same page.
 Our buy order template will assist you in creating a purchase order for your project.

 3. Controlling Procurement